UNM-CARC/QuickBytes/PyTorch_1.9_Xena.md

 <img width="1184" alt="Screenshot 2023-09-05 at 9 41 11 PM" src="https://github.com/UNM-CARC/QuickBytes/assets/130007104/1e1505a7-a610-4ed4-a13a-e77d0a922738">

-In the first cell of the notebook, run the following code
+To test that the installation was successful, run the following code.
 ```
 import torch
 torch.cuda.device_count()